Climate changed abruptly at tipping points in past

-Category: Environment Hits: 0Climate scientists identify abrupt transitions in climate records that may have been caused by the climate system crossing a tipping point.
+Category: Environment Hits: 2Climate scientists identify abrupt transitions in climate records that may have been caused by the climate system crossing a tipping point.
 They devised a statistical method to determine whether these transitions are simply noise or evidence of a more significant change.
 Their method is less error-prone than previous methods, since it doesn't rely on human determination.
 It also allows comparing different records consistently and can identify important events that may have been overlooked in older studies.

 Read more https://www.sciencedaily.com/releases/2021/11/211116111407.htm